 However, it gives no indication of the ability of the concrete to pass between the reinforcement without blocking but may give some indications of resistance to segregation.

 The method of execution of the Slump Flow Test is illustrated in Figure.
-Procedure for execution of this test is as follows:
+The procedure for execution of this test is as follows:

 - Position the slump cone at center of the leveled flow table as show in figure.